PVCreationsRBLX/pvcreationsrblx.github.io/content/_index.md

 ## About this site

-This website is designed to be a reference for all things PV Creations.
-It's going to be quite detailed, containing tidbits about a lot of things that probably wouldn't fit elsewhere.
+This website is intended to serve as a reference for all things PV Creations.
+It's going to be quite detailed, containing tidbits about a lot of things that wouldn't fit elsewhere.

 ## Feedback